ejkreboot/practical_hosp_peds/09_Rheumatology.md

 > :pill: **Treatment of IgA vasculitis**
 >
-> * Treatment of IgA vasculitis is supportive, with additional interventions targeting the sequelae of organ dysfunction (e.g. anti-hypertensives for hypertension in the setting of AKI, or surgical reduction of small bowel intussusception.
+> * Treatment of IgA vasculitis is supportive, with additional interventions targeting the sequelae of organ dysfunction (e.g. anti-hypertensives for hypertension in the setting of AKI, or surgical reduction of small bowel intussusception).
 >* NSAIDs may be used unless there is evidence of GI bleeding or renal involvement.
 > * Steroid use is controversial, but may provide symptomatic relief for abdominal pain or arthritis.
 > * If steroids are used, **a long taper (4-8 weeks) is recommended** to prevent resurgence of symptoms.